 Here at bikepacking.com, we like to feel we’re an open-minded collective of riders and explorers.
 Ever fascinated by different modes of carrying cargo on his bike – depending on the length and style of the trip – Cass reports back on his experiences ‘basketpacking’ in Southern California, along with a full a breakdown of his gear list.

 I recently returned from an extended bout of dirt road riding in Southern California, squeezing in the excellent Stagecoach 400, an overnighter in beautiful Los Padres, the unexpectedly wild LA Observer, plus several protracted wanderings around Joshua Tree.
 I also rode from San Diego to Los Angeles, via the abandoned railway line that runs through the Carrizo Gorge, various washes in the Anza Borrego State Park, the wonderfully bizarre Salton Sea and counter-culture capital of Slab City (using the new Stagecoach 500 detour), Joshua Tree National Park, Big Bear Lake, Lake Arrowhead, snowy Baldy Notch, and lofty Mount Lowe.
-I’m planning a full write up of the route for but in the meantime, you can see the last segment here – it makes a great long weekend ride out of LA with public transport connections.
+A part of the ride became a route we dubbed the SoCal Desert Ramble, whilst we named the last segment the Baldy Bruiser – it makes a great long weekend ride out of LA with public transport connections.

-Setup-wise, I went all ‘basketpacking’ on this trip, aboard Tumbleweed’s fantastic new Prospector; check back here soonn for the full review.
-I’ll also be labouring over the minutiae of basketpacking, including comparative weights and stowage options on the market, in a future roundup we’re putting together.
-But by way of synopsis, the Wald 139/Surly 8-Pack/Monkey Wrench Cycles bag pictured here proved a great combination for the trip, given my need to work en route (thus the requirement for my MacBook Air and DLSR camera) while still keeping ‘relatively light’, to best enjoy the dirt, sandy, and rocky roads I had in mind.
-The desire not to have panniers rattling around and my dislike of wearing a backpack also played a part in choosing this setup.
+Setup-wise, I went all ‘basketpacking’ on this trip, aboard Tumbleweed’s Prospector.
+Setup wise, a modified Wald 139 (trimmed to save weight), a Surly 8-Pack, and a Monkey Wrench Cycles proved a great combination for the trip, given my need to work en route (thus the requirement for my MacBook Air and DLSR camera) while still keeping ‘relatively light’, to best enjoy the dirt, sandy, and rocky roads I had in mind.
+The desire not to have panniers rattling around and my dislike of wearing a backpack also played a part in choosing this setup, as it’s both relatively streamlined and rooomy.

 Monkey Wrench Cycles Bag